Pekka Buttler, May 2020

 Let’s have a little more detailed look.

 But when the photographer depresses the shutter, a lot of things start happening very fast: the camera raises its mirror, and releases the lever (thus allowing the spring in the lens to pull the aperture closed), and actuates the shutter.
 All these things have to be timed very precisely, because there’s no sense in exposing the film/sensor if the lens has not yet fully closed down, or if the mirror is not yet fully raised.
-While cameras can be constructed to make sure the mirror is raised before the shutter is actuated, most cameras are not designed to be able to check that the aperture to have closed – instead cameras tend to rely on timing: waiting a bit longer than what the manufacturer specifies as the time in which an aperture must be able to close from wide open to minimum aperture.
+While cameras can be constructed to make sure the mirror is raised before the shutter is actuated, most cameras are not designed to be able to check that the aperture has closed – instead cameras tend to rely on timing: waiting a bit longer than what the manufacturer specifies as the time in which an aperture must be able to close from wide open to minimum aperture.

 Oily blades – no discernible effect on motion of aperture or exposure: